Contact us

 - Dr Genevieve Heard, Manager Research

 These papers demonstrate our ongoing commitment to family violence prevention, early intervention, and systemic change.
-We are continuing to undertake research and evaluation activities related to family violence, to engage and collaborate within and outside the sector and to deliver and further develop our prevention, early intervention and recovery services.
+We continue to undertake research and evaluation activities related to family violence, to engage and collaborate within and outside the sector and to deliver and further develop our prevention, early intervention and recovery services.

 RAV remains committed to stopping family violence, as we work towards our vision for all Australians to have positive, respectful, safe and fulfilling relationships.